-Semifinal examinations are generally held on Tuesdays and Thursdays starting at 10.00 or as seen in neptun in the Histology Laboratories then continue with the dissection part
+Semifinal examinations are held as seen in neptun in the Histology Laboratories then continue with the dissection part

 REGISTRATION ISSUES

 Registration has to be done in neptun according to the Study and Examination Policy.
 Registration closes 24/23 hours before the actual examination time announced in neptun.